Trump voices anger at Putin for comments about Ukraine's Zelenskyy and threatens sanctions on Russia

 “Anybody buying oil from Russia will not be able to sell their product, any product, not just oil, into the United States,” he said.

-Nonetheless, Trump reiterated that he and Putin have a “very good relationship.”
+Nonetheless, Trump reiterated that he and Putin have a “very good relationship," and later Sunday in comments to reporters on Air Force One, he shifted some of his criticism to Zelenskyy.

+"He's trying to back out of the rare earth deal," Trump said, referring to an agreement that would provide the U.S. with access to Ukraine's rare earth minerals.
+"If he does that, he's got some problems.
+Big, big problems."

+“We made a deal on rare earth.
+And now he’s saying, well you know, I want to renegotiate the deal," Trump said en route from Florida to Washington.
+"He wants to be a member of NATO.
+He was never going to be a member of NATO.
+He understands that.”

 The U.S. has been pushing for a comprehensive ceasefire deal between Russia and Ukraine to peacefully end their 3-year-old war.